harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 This feature is currently behind the feature flag `CDS_AWS_OIDC_AUTHENTICATION`.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.

-This only leverages the account ID parameter when we send the token payload to the AWS STS service.
+This only leverages the account ID parameter when Harness sends the token payload to the AWS STS service.
 For more information, go to [Harness AWS connector settings](https://developer.harness.io/docs/platform/connectors/cloud-providers/ref-cloud-providers/aws-connector-settings-reference/#harness-aws-connector-settings).

 #### How can I force a template consumer to a new version?